 This is really important to understand: Many deals are negotiated based on matching personalities and a collaborative style, not cost alone.
 If you can find something in common and personalities work well, this can seal the deal and is a much more effective negotiating style.

 Negotiating a deal is much easier when you like the person you’re dealing with.
-Think about how much sense that makes for a second?
+Think about how much sense that makes for a second.
 If you’re negotiating with someone who’s hard headed, stubborn or arrogant and wants only what they want, you probably won’t be that interested in getting the deal done.
-You’ll see them as someone who’s probably going to cause you a lot of stress and grief as time goes on, which no matter who much money may be on the table, you’ll really have to consider if it’s worth it.
+You’ll see them as someone who’s probably going to cause you a lot of stress and grief as time goes on, which no matter how much money may be on the table, you’ll really have to consider if it’s worth it.

 On the other hand, if you’re meeting with someone who’s relaxed and friendly, someone you can meet for a beer and discuss business, this is a much more likable scenario.
-They still know and understands business but you can see they’ll be good to work with, understanding when things go wrong and someone that will work with you for a solution, this type of person or relationship is much more appealing.
+They still know and understand business but you can see they’ll be good to work with, understanding when things go wrong and someone that will work with you for a solution, this type of person or relationship is much more appealing.
 Money will always be important but may not always be the priority.